Oral Surgery Mission Viejo, CA

 The second reason we perform oral surgery is to remove wisdom teeth.
 While they do not always pose an immediate health risk, they can grow in impacted and cause discomfort.
 Removing them can prevent future infections and stop your wisdom teeth from pushing your other teeth forward.

 Lastly, our Mission Viejo patients receive oral surgery for cosmetic reasons.
 Primarily, this is to replace missing teeth with dental implants.
 An implant is the most secure and durable solution for tooth loss, because it is the only solution that replaces the root in addition to the tooth.
-To do so, Dr. Alex Basti & Dr. Nina Basti implants a titanium post under the gums and secures it to the jaw bone.
-Titanium is used because it is a strong metal that the body treats like natural matter.
+To do so, we implant a titanium post under the gums and secures it to the jaw bone.
+Titanium is a strong metal that the body treats like natural matter.
 As a result, the implant and jaw bone will fuse together through the process of osseointegration.
 This takes a few months, but once complete, a new root system is developed, and when the new tooth is attached, it will be as secure as a natural one.
-To learn more about this process, call 949-201-4721 and schedule an appointment with our 92691 dental office.
+To learn more about this process, call 949-201-4721 and schedule an appointment with our dental office.

 Is oral surgery used with orthodontics?

 Yes, when an orthodontist straightens teeth, one of the issues they address is overcrowding.
 There are certain procedures that can create space in the mouth, and one of them is to extract teeth.
 While not always necessary, some orthodontists will make a recommendation to have one or several teeth removed as part of the treatment process.
 An orthodontist is also concerned about jaw alignment.
 Overbites and underbites can often be treated non-invasively.
 However, in severe cases, oral surgery is necessary to change the position of the jaw.
 Whether or not you will need oral surgery as part of your orthodontic treatment is something to discuss during your initial consultation.